-Gicel is a member of San Diego’s Access Youth Academy and will be attending the University of California, Davis to study mechanical engineering.
+Gicel is a member of San Diego’s Access Youth Academy and attends the University of California, Davis, where she studies mechanical engineering.
 Gicel joined Access Youth Academy in eighth grade.
 She was an honor roll student throughout high school, volunteered with The Hunger Project and Palmer Way Elementary, participated in Model UN, a mentorship program with MANA de San Diego, and the Robotics Team.
 She grew up in a Latino, single parent household.
 “My family has always instilled in me the importance of education,” she shares.
 “I am proud of being the first in my family to go to college and setting a precedent for my siblings to follow me in my footsteps.”
 While at UC Davis, Gicel hopes to join the Model UN and Robotics Club and study in a different country.

-Tahneja is a member of Urban Squash Cleveland and will be attending Case Western Reserve University in the fall, where she will work toward her goal of becoming a doctor.
+Tahneja is a member of Urban Squash Cleveland and attends Case Western Reserve University, where is working toward her goal of becoming a doctor.
 In addition to helping out at Urban Squash Cleveland as a mentor to younger students, Tahneja participated in the Neurological Inquiry Seminar Series at Case Western Reserve University, working on research with professors and students.
 She also took part in a selective, three-year, five-week STEM summer program at Phillips Academy Andover, (MS)2 .
 Tahneja is a member of the National Honor Society and will be the first person in her family to go to college.
 “In the next 10 years, I see myself beginning my career as a doctor, buying my first house, and starting my own family,” says Tahneja.
 “This journey to achieve my future goals all starts with obtaining my undergraduate degree.”

 Krishna joined Connecticut’s Squash Haven seven years ago, at age 11.
-She will be heading to Boston University in the fall to study human physiology, with the ultimate goal of becoming a cardio thoracic surgeon.
+She attends Boston University and plans to study human physiology, with the ultimate goal of becoming a cardio thoracic surgeon.
 Krishna is the first person in her family to go to college.
 A committed student, Krishna is a member of the Richard C. Lee National Honor Society, the National Society of High School Scholars, and the National Latin Spanish, and Math Honor Societies.
 She has participated in Girls Who Code and captained a Robo Squad.
 Krishna looks forward to the opportunity to travel to London during her time at Boston University.
 “The SEA Booster Scholarship will empower me to live out the college life that I have envisioned for myself,” says Kirshna.
 “I want to conduct research alongside my professors, compete on the BU squash team, and participate in internship opportunities in Boston.”